 Rear guards prevent rodents from going around to the back of the trap.
+The first picture is with the trap set and the second picture is after the trap has fired.
 The guards are curved pieces of plastic that fold down when the trap fires.
 They are made out of a 16oz/0.5L soda bottle.
 Cut a 3/4" ring out of a soda bottle, then cut it in half.
 Staple one half to the platform on each side of the catch.
 Masking tape has been placed on the plastic to make it visible in the pictures and the tape has been marked with a black pen where the staples are holding down the plastic strips.

 Bending up the front of the catch that holds the bait encourages feeding from the front.
 Use 2 pairs of pliers to bend the catch.
 Use one pliers to hold the middle of the catch and the second pliers to bend the front half up.

 With the trap NOT set, push up on the hold-down bar with a finger (see picture) and engage it with the hook on the catch.
 Bend the catch to the side a few degrees at a time until the catch is barely holding the hold-down bar.
 If the hold-down bar is slipping out too easily, bend it back a little.